lgboim/terms-generator/README.md

 ## Configuration

-1. Set your OpenAI API key:
-    - Run the application and navigate to `/set_api_key` to enter your API key.
-    - Alternatively, set the API key directly in the session in the code.
+1. Set your OpenAI API key by navigating to `/set_api_key` in the application, or directly store it in the session within the code.

-2. Update the secret key in the `main.py` file:
+2. Set the application's secret key:
     ```python
-    app.secret_key = 'your_secret_key'
+    app.secret_key = 'your_secret_key_here'
     ```

 ## Running the Application